HSF/hsf.github.io/_gsocproposals/2019/proposal_AllenSIMTtoSPMD.md

 [Allen](https://gitlab.cern.ch/lhcb-parallelization/Allen) software
 framework provides a realization of the first stage of software trigger of the LHCb reconstruction software for GPUs.
-The entirety of algorithms in Allen are written in CUDA following the SIMT programming model, and are thus restricted to NVIDIA graphics cards hardware.
+The entirety of algorithms in Allen is written in CUDA following the SIMT programming model, and are thus restricted to NVIDIA graphics cards hardware.
 Nevertheless, LHCb software should also support the baseline x86-64 architecture.